-An estimated 11 billion litres of propane are produced in Canada annually of which about four billion litres are consumed domestically in the energy and petro-chemical feedstock markets and the balance is exported to the United States.
+An estimated 11 billion litres of propane are produced in Canada annually of which about 4 billion litres are consumed domestically in the energy and petro-chemical feedstock markets and the balance is exported to the United States.
 Approximately 85% of the propane produced in Canada is extracted from natural gas during gas processing operations at field plants or at large straddle plants located on the major natural gas trunk line systems.
 Extraction from crude oil occurring during the refining process accounts for the remaining 15% of propane produced.
-Superior's retail propane supply is currently purchased from 29 propane producers across Canada.
+Superior's retail propane supply is currently purchased from approximately 26 propane producers across Canada.
 Propane is purchased mainly under annual contracts, negotiated and administered by Superior Gas Liquids, with pricing arrangements based on industry posted prices at the time of delivery.
 Superior Propane arranges propane supply to be provided at multiple supply points in order to match supply to where the customer demand is located.
 Some of Superior Propane's supply contracts provide it with the ongoing option to increase or decrease its monthly volume of supply and thereby provide flexibility to meet fluctuating demand requirements.
 Propane supply from Superior Propane's various suppliers has, historically, been readily available because of the substantial surplus of propane in Canada and the relationship Superior Propane typically enjoys with its principal suppliers.

-Superior Propane's supply contract year ends March 31, 2007.
-Approximately 75% of Superior Propane's annual propane requirement is supplied by the following major suppliers, each of which supplies in excess of 10% of Superior Propane's annual propane requirement:
+Superior Propane's supply contract year ends March 31, 2008.
+Approximately 80% of Superior Propane's annual propane requirement is supplied by the following major suppliers, each of which supplies approximately 10% or more of Superior Propane's annual propane requirement:

 - BP Canada Energy Resources Company (The single largest propane producer in Canada, which has supplied Superior Propane for over ten years.)

-- Conoco Canada Limited
+- Spectra Energy Limited

 - Shell Canada Limited

 - Keyera Energy Partnership

+- Provident Energy Trust

+- Ultramar Ltd.

-Twenty five other producer/suppliers supply the remaining 25% of Superior Propane's annual propane requirement.
+Approximately 20 other producer/suppliers supply the remaining 20% of Superior Propane's annual propane requirement.
 None of these suppliers individually supply more than 10% of Superior Propane's annual propane requirement.
 Superior Propane renews its supply contracts annually.

-Superior Propane leases 126 million litres of combined underground propane storage capacity in Marysville, Michigan, Mt.
-Belvieu and Conway, Texas, Regina, Saskatchewan and in Fort Saskatchewan, Alberta, primarily to secure supply for its fixed-price customer offerings and to enhance security of supply and distribution capacity in periods of supply disruption and high demand in the winter season.
-All storage lease agreements, including the agreement for Marysville, expire on March 31, 2007.
-Superior Propane intends to lease annual storage capacity at Fort Saskatchewan, Regina, Sarnia, Marysville, Conway and Belvieu to cover its growing regional demands and will only enter into long-term storage contracts if it is economically advantageous to do so.
-Superior Gas Liquids utilizes approximately 50 propane suppliers as well as numerous short-term storage positions to service its wholesale customers in North America.
+Superior Propane leases approximately 100 million litres of combined underground propane storage capacity in Marysville, Michigan, Mt.
+Belvieu, Texas, Conway, Kansas, Regina, Saskatchewan and in Fort Saskatchewan, Alberta, primarily to secure supply for its fixed-price customer offerings and to enhance security of supply and distribution capacity in periods of supply disruption and high demand in the winter season.
+The storage lease agreements expire between March 31, 2008 and March 31, 2012.
+Superior Propane intends to lease annual storage capacity at Fort Saskatchewan, Regina, Sarnia, Marysville, Conway and Mt.
+Belvieu to cover its growing regional demands and will only enter into long-term storage contracts if it is economically advantageous to do so.
+Superior Gas Liquids utilizes approximately 25 propane suppliers as well as numerous short-term storage positions to service its wholesale customers in North America.
+In order to satisfy customer needs and take advantage of opportunities, Superior Gas Liquids will enter into short term forward purchase sale agreements.

-Propane Transportation
+Transportation